 When cruising, be sure to have documentation for any injectable medications and injection supplies that you transport.
 What particularly comes to mind is diabetes medications and needles and epinephrine injectors for anaphylactic allergic reactions.
 Sanctuary’s Admiral uses a medical device called a “TENS unit.”
 It’s electrical, and runs on batteries.
 Carry spare batteries, and if you need/use rechargeable batteries, carry a spare charger.
 Get a copy of the prescription from the doctor to keep in your onboard file.
 Consumable supplies for CPAP, BPAP and infusion pumps, catheters and ostomy supplies should be secured ahead.

 Talk with your doctor before departure about having a 10-day supply of antibiotics and pain killers aboard for use in emergent situations.
 If you’re cruising in some remote place, it may be a day or two or three before you can get to see a nurse, let alone a doctor.
 Assuming no allergies to the antibiotic, starting an antibiotic right away may be/can be the right thing to do.
 Your doctor can advise products suitable to your personal case.
 We were traveling in the salt marshes of the US southeast when the Admiral came down with an abscessed tooth.
 Having a pain killer at hand definitely made us both more comfortable until we could locate a dentist.
 I nicked a finger, and within 18 hours it was three times normal size and very painful.
-I caught the wheel of a shopping cart at Walmart.
-By the next morning, my ankle was several time normal size.
+I caught the wheel of a shopping cart at Walmart with my ankle.
+By the next morning, my ankle was several times normal size.
 Things happen.
-Having a supply of Cephalexin was a really wise exercise in planning ahead, but it does not replace seeing a doctor as soon as you can.
+Having a supply of Cephalexin/Ciprofloxacin was a really wise exercise in planning ahead, but it does not replace seeing a doctor as soon as you can.